rackerlabs/docs-cloud-files/rst/devguide/ios-streaming.rst

 JavaScript.
 An example of the user agent check and how to use it follows.

 #.
 CDN-enable your container.
+(See in the operation to CDN-enable and CDN-disable a container at `Cloud Files API v1 <http://api.rackspace.com/api-ref-files.html>`__.)
 Two streaming URIs are
    created: the container's streaming URI (``X-Cdn-Streaming-Uri``) and its iOS streaming URI (``X-Cdn-Ios-Uri``).